Healing the Heart – Mind with Rose Medicine

 heal the heart mind with rose medicine jennifer raye

-Summer is in full swing here, and I’ve been enjoying the arrival of swifts and swallows swooping through the air, the lengthening evenings, and warm air.
-This time of year it’s a delight to make medicine with wild rose which is plentiful and popping up everywhere in meadows and ditches right now.
+Summer is in full swing here, and I’ve been enjoying the arrival of swifts and swallows swooping through the air, the lengthening evenings, and the warm air.
+This time of year, it’s a delight to make medicine with wild rose, which is plentiful and popping up everywhere in meadows and ditches right now.

-Rose medicine is definitely one of my favorites to work with as it’s such special heart medicine.
-With the year we’ve had it feels very appropriate to soothe our aching hearts with the gifts of this magical plant.
+Rose medicine is one of my favourites to work with, as it’s such a special heart medicine.
+With the year we’ve had, it feels very appropriate to soothe our aching hearts with the gifts of this magical plant.
 Read on to learn more!

 The Summer, Fire Element, and Heart Medicine